nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 `LocationList`, which will loop until the name of the location to be removed is found in the `LocationList`.

 Next, the `RemoveCommand` class will call the `deleteByLocation` method in `ApplianceList`, which will loop to look for all the appliance in the location to be removed and delete the appliance.
-If the name of the location to be removed is not found, the `RemoveCommand` will return the “location does not exist” message.
+If the name of the location to be removed is not found, the `RemoveCommand` will return the “Location does not exist.” message.

 The sequence diagram for `RemoveCommand` is shown below: